zhenrong-wang/bcomp/TECHNICAL_REVIEW.md

 ```
 FLAG    METHOD   DICT_ELEM_SIZE
-1       xx       x
+1       xx       xx
 ```
-The header length is fixed as 4 bits.
+The header length is fixed as 5 bits.

 The remaining length would be variable.